Toyota Prius 2004-2009: driving experience, problems, hybrid battery, fuel economy

 Pros: Fuel economy, spacious cabin, visibility, front headroom, cargo space, large storage bin, low maintenance, takes a very little time to fill up, extra weight on the rear axle keeps it more stable on slippery roads, brakes last longer.

-Cons: Lack of driver's seat height adjustment, interior materials could be better, low clearance.
+Cons: Lack of driver's seat height adjustment, interior materials could be better, low clearance, not very good in deep snow.

 Common problems: There are several often mentioned problems.
 In the early 2004-2005 Prius models the Multi Function Display unit may become inoperative.
 The first symptom is when the display at times doesn't show the state of charge of the battery and becomes slow to react.
 The 2004 Prius we used for this review actually starts showing this problem.
 Thanks to the author of this post for taking time and posting details on the DIU repair.
 The Toyota solution is to replace the unit, which is quite expensive, although there are remanufactured and used units available on eBay and other sites.